Nazneen-akram/javascript-typescript-piaic-project-submission/README.md

 # javascript-typescript-piaic-project-submission

-Certainly, here's a `readme.md` file that links to the 12 repositories and includes a welcome note to PIAIC:

 # Welcome to PIAIC JavaScript/TypeScript Projects

 Welcome to the Public Repository of PIAIC (Presidential Initiative for Artificial Intelligence & Computing) JavaScript/TypeScript projects by [Nazneen Akram](https://github.com/Nazneen-akram).
 Here you'll find a collection of JavaScript and TypeScript projects developed as part of the PIAIC coursework that I am submitting for grading.